Rajpratik71/Mininet-wiki/Web-Interface-for-Sharing-Mininet-Systems.md

 - Finished making a small web apps with direct multipart upload to S3 with automatic retry on failure

 #### Week ?+2 (22 July - 26 July):
+- Wrote setup script to setup the Mininet pypi clone on an Ubuntu machine.

 ----
 #### BL: First Iteration Feedback (... until 5 July)